Practice

 The Practice of Practice (Part 1): The Preparation

 First comes the observation of our surroundings.
-Remember that a distracted mind is a distracted practice so it is best to limit the amount diversions that can throw attentiveness to the curb.
+Remember that a distracted mind is a distracted practice.
+It is best to limit the diversions that can throw attentiveness to the curb.
 To be sure of an absence of interruptions it is important to find a secluded and fairly isolated location.
 One comfortable and familiar often suites best.
-A place such as this can also ease the uncomfortable thoughts of an eavesdropper waiting to pick up all the half-heard rumors of missed notes and passages left on the page.
-The presence of another person is an almost constant opposition to concentration, but this form of social distraction is not designated only to the physical presence.
-In a modern world of immediate and superfluous contact, phones, computers and many electronic devices can become a beacon of communication at a time when the mind needs to be streamlined to a single process with a designated goal.
+Furthermore, the presence of another person is an almost constant opposition to concentration.
+This form of social distraction does not only apply to physical presence.
+In a modern world of immediate and superfluous contact, phones, computers, and many electronic devices serve as beacons of communication.
+They can distract the mind from focusing on a single process with a designated goal.
 In short, turn off that phone.

 Thus we find ourselves beginning with an end.
-The goal should be set ahead of time and remain in clear field of vision through the duration of practice.
+Set the goal ahead of time and keep it in a clear field of vision through the duration of practice.
 Meditating on a difficult excerpt from a piece you may be working on or designating time to a scale are just a few of the litany of possibilities.
-If goal setting finds you unawares and you’re not sure where to go, ask your teacher or a peer for advice and suggestions on specific problems and pieces.
+Generally, if goal setting finds you unaware and you’re not sure where to go, ask your teacher or a peer for advice and suggestions on specific problems and pieces.
 These goals are the blazes upon the trees that guide through the wood of practice.
-Perhaps an itemized list of the material needed to be dissected could shine light throughout the plunge into self-improvement.
+The itemized list of the material needed to be dissected illuminates the plunge into self-improvement.
 Pioneering the narrow path of rehearsal can be slippery and goals provide the grounding of purpose, a lack of which can lead to fragmented half-practice and wasted time.

 Leave a Comment